 The investment banker performs some of the most critical tasks in finding buyers for your business.
 She locates and qualifies your prospective buyers.

 An experienced investment banker will know the players in your area or industry, have contacts she can reach out to, and have the capacity to create a ‘frenzy’ of sorts, much like a real estate agent tries to achieve when selling a property.

-When looking for a banker, ask about things like:
+When looking for a banker for help with selling a business, ask about things like:

 – Their core services and strengths

 – Past experience – especially in your industry

 – What differentiates them from other firms

 – If you can speak with any of their past clients

 – How much they charge – the most common arrangements are monthly retainer fees and additional payments for a successful closing